Statistical Inference for Oscillation Processes: Identifiability of Oscillation Processes

-Since both the function $f$ and the phases $\phi_t$ in the model $y_t = f(\phi_t) + \varepsilon_t$ are unobserved, identifiability is a critical issue which we discuss in this section.
-Note that the model is a nonparametric regression model with unobserved regressors; but, due to periodicity, with asymptotically infinitely many replications.
+Since both the function $f$ and the phases $\phi_t$ are unobserved, identifiability is a nontrivial issue discussed in this section.
 One comment beforehand: as usual identifiability means identifiability of $f$ and the parameters of the process $\phi_t$ and not ``identifiability'' of $\phi_t$.
 The latter is not possible - the best we can achieve is e.g. the determination of the best predictor of $\phi_t$ given the observations.
+We start with a heuristic discussion of the identifiability problems: